Visa policy of Uzbekistan: Visa on arrival

 Holders of a Visa Confirmation (stamp), issued by the Ministry of Foreign Affairs of Uzbekistan, can obtain a visa on arrival at Tashkent International Airport.

-eVisa
+Electronic visa (e-Visa)

 Uzbekistan introduced the system of electronic visas for a period of up to 30 days from 15 July 2018.
 A single or multiple entry visa is valid for 30 days.
-The cost of obtaining an electronic visa is 20 USD.
+The cost of obtaining an e-Visa is 20 USD.
 Travelers have to apply for the e-Visa for Uzbekistan at least three days in advance before their trip.

-eVisa is available to the citizens of the following jurisdictions:
+e-Visa is available to the citizens of the following jurisdictions:

 Visa-free transit

 Citizens of the following countries and territories do not require a visa for a 5-day stay if they are transiting through the international airports of Uzbekistan.
 According to the IATA Timatic the outbound flight from Uzbekistan must be on Uzbekistan Airways.

 Transit visas are available to all nationalities for a duration of up to 72 hours, for which no invitation letter or tourist voucher is required.